 - Dogs with small noses are better at focusing on objects within a shorter range and can read details.

-Keep Your Dog’s Eyes in Check
+Keep Your Dog’s Eye Health in Check

 - Avoid any product that can irritate your dog’s eyes.
 Some sprays and shampoos can be uncomfortable for their eyes.
 Make sure to cover and protect their eyes while using these products.